XorEaxDaBoss/devomy/src/content/blog/jonah1to4.md

 ## Prayer

-Lord, Help us to be obedient to Your commands and to listen for Your voice.
-Grant us the courage to follow Your leading, even when it may seem difficult.
-May we always acknowledge Your sovereignty and seek Your forgiveness in times of need.
-Teach us to be agents of repentance and mercy, sharing Your message of salvation with those around us.
+Lord, thank you for revealing Your compassionate nature through the story of Jonah.
+Open our hearts to understand the value of every life and to embrace Your love for all people.
+Help us see others as You see them, and grant us the boldness and compassion to share Your message of salvation.
+May we be instruments of Your grace and vessels of Your mercy, shining Your light in a world in need of Your love.
 Amen.